Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - Remove the current page if there is an underlying page under it;
 - If there is no underlying page, push the given `orElse` route, which defaults to the `RouteConfiguration.dashboard()`.

-Using such an approach allows users to navigate directly to the previous page if it exists, and to restore the applied `PageParameters` to the previous page, if any.
+Using such an approach allows users to navigate directly to the previous page if it exists, and to restore the applied `PageParameters` to the previous page if any.

 The following code snippet demonstrates how the method `NavigationNotifier.tryPop` can be implemented:
 ```dart